-Industries too vital and essential to the economy to go out of business.
+Industries too vital and essential to the economy to go out of business are too big to fail.
 Whether the companies employ large amounts of workers or are a symbol of American prowess, the auto industry, and all that stems from its existence, needs to be saved.
 President Obama believed then, as I continue to think now, that some things are too important to disappear or die off.

 Of course, I am drawing a comparison.
 I don’t own a major American company and don’t employ many workers.

 As a clinician and peer struggling with a significant mental health disorder, my professional experience has taught me that we are only as strong as our weakest support.
 The “weak link” in your support system may be a bad or unempathetic friend.
 Maybe the weak link is a poorly trained service worker (e.g., case manager or therapist).

 The formula I am dispensing needs to signal to all people carrying a mental health diagnosis that proper and speedy healing means identifying your helpers and finding players who have a vested interest in your mental health.

 The more privilege you have available in your life, the more likely you will access available support in times of need.
 Of course, knowing when you need help comes before understanding how to access your supports.
 If you arent self-aware enough to know you are sick or need help, why would you even seek additional help?
 You wouldn’t.

 I had the opportunity to witness countless patients without the same support I had from my family.
 I noticed patients without visitors, friends, or outside professionals visiting them in the hospital.
 Even worse, patients without a real home call their own in the community.
 Some folks are released after their recovery in the hospital to a group home and have no natural support during their recovery.

-There will be “stuck moments” with complex cases, and these complexities cause holding patterns before benefits or services can are dispensed to the patient, in which many people slip through the cracks due to lag time.
+There will be “stuck moments” with complex cases.
+Complexities may incur holding patterns before benefits or services can are dispensed to the patient, in which many people slip through the cracks due to lag time.
 My regular contact with the more extensive system played a large role in getting the benefits I needed so I wouldn’t relapse and re-enter into the system at a lower level of care and lose ground.